rudfoss/practical-react-with-typescript/userdb/api/src/openApi/userdb-api-documentation.md

 Authorization: Bearer [token]
 ```

-In the Swagger UI you can simply paste the session token in the Authorize dialog to test authorized requests.
+In the Swagger UI you can perform authenticated requests by using the `login` endpoint to get a token and then copying that token to the Authorize dialog.

 **Important**: Tokens expire after 30 minutes, but can be renewed using the `auth/session` endpoint.